Skip to main content

 1 mentions Positive Neutral Negative

-Grinding in this low-budget indie game is kept minimal and engaging, allowing players to solve the mystery without feeling tedious or repetitive.
+Grinding in the game is minimal and not tedious, allowing players to enjoy the mystery-solving without feeling bogged down despite its basic, low-budget design.

 • atmosphere